 Impact

 In the Linux kernel, the verifier for eBPF programs incorrectly handles failure paths for the ld_abs and ld_ind instructions within subprograms.
 When these load operations fail, the verifier no longer simulates the erroneous exit path, potentially allowing malicious BPF code to slip through verification and access or modify memory that should be protected.
-This flaw represents a failure to handle an error condition correctly and could lead to kernel memory corruption or privilege escalation if an attacker is able to inject a crafted BPF program.
+This flaw represents a failure to handle an error condition correctly and is a manifestation of the CWE-253 weakness of Incorrect Verification of a Condition, which could lead to kernel memory corruption or privilege escalation if an attacker injects a crafted BPF program.

 Affected Systems